 Shipping hazardous materials can be a stressful business.
-Most carriers can accommodate some kinds of hazardous materials, but have specific policies and pricing for shipping HAZMAT.
-It's common for carriers to outright refuse service for certain package contents.
+Most carriers can accommodate some kinds of hazardous materials but have specific policies and pricing for shipping HAZMAT.
+It is common for carriers to outright refuse service for certain package contents.

-As ShippingEasy does not currently provide support for the shipment of HAZMAT, if you are in a business of shipping hazardous materials, it's best to get in touch with your carrier representative.
+If you are in the business of shipping hazardous materials, it is best to get in touch with your carrier representative.
 They will help identify if the carrier allows shipping of the items you're trying to transport as well as set up a process to do so safely and legally.

 To help you get started with your research, read on for more information about these carriers' policies:

 FedEx offers a fairly extensive HAZMAT shipping service.

 They have representatives to assist you with filling out all of the proper paperwork for your HAZMAT.
 In addition, they offer training for shipping HAZMAT, how they each treat hazardous materials, and more pertinent information.

 The UPS has a fairly extensive list of prohibited items.
 The list includes alcohol, animal furs, articles of “Exceptional value” and most HAZMAT items.

 The UPS has semi-regular seminars and tutorials for sending hazardous materials.
 Check with the UPS hazardous support contact to determine if what you want to ship is on the approved HAZMAT list.

 The United States Postal Service has a list of domestic and internationally banned items.